Addiction Rehab with Sober Golf

 - Golf gets you outdoors, moving, smiling, chatting, and is a nice distraction from therapy

-- Golf provides opportunity to build new friendships build on a mutual desire for sobriety
+- Golf provides an opportunity to build new friendships built on a mutual desire for sobriety

 The Importance of Organized Recreation in Rehab